kratotheron/CTF/TryHackMe/introtoresearch/README.md

-# Intro to Resarch
+# Introductory Researching
-Free Room
+### Free Room

+A brief introduction to research skills for pentesting.